paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Crying in H Mart.md

 ---
 author:
-  - foobar
+  - Japanese Breakfast
 tags:
-  - foobar
+  - "#life"
 ---
 # 📖 Short Summary (1 takeaway)
--
+- Dealing with loss and childhood trauma from a mixed family household through culture and food
+- Binding force between the parent and child are in the simple life things

 # 🧐 Why I am reading this book
--
+- Often seen recommended

 # 🙊 Great quotes
 >